Top LME performer copper dips on hazy new year outlook

 On the Shanghai Futures Exchange, copper ended the year 17% higher and was the third-best performer behind aluminium and zinc, which gained 22.5% and 18% respectively.

 The LME and the ShFE will be closed on Jan.
-1 for the New Year holiday.
+1 for the New Year holiday.—Reuters